-While attending the program I began to seek out a personal relationship with God for myself.
-With faint memories of the Bible and Jesus that had been taught to me by my grandmother, I surrendered my life to Christ one summer night in 1979.
+In the the program I was encouraged to seek out a personal relationship with God.
+With memories of the Bible and Jesus that had been taught to me by my grandmother, I surrendered my life to Christ one summer night when I was 14.

 My early Christian journey could properly be described as a bottle-rocket experience.
 I started off totally on-fire and unstoppable, but after about 3 years I began drifting away from God.